BoreNoMore/BoreNoMore/docs/Docs/preprocessing.md

 8. **Update()**
    - In this method, the stored data is processed when the flag indicates readiness.
 This ensures that data preprocessing only occurs when new data is available and the pipeline is prepared to handle it.

-//TODO write explanation about preprocessing process and explain why recursion is used.

 ---

 ### PPEffect